EricZhengLian/EricZhengLian.github.io/_posts/2019-12-25-Final-Project-Blog.md

 3.)
 I am kinda curious to learn why tensorflow disables so many fundamental methods like load_model in its new version.
 4.)
 Goals: Really get the MIDI generation done and work with Daniel on the audio waveform generation part which is the hardest portion of this project.
 January 16th
+1.)
+Daniel and I worked on the final part of the project: using audio waveforms to generate music.
+We worked on preprocessing music dataset by transforming each wav file to fft and we figured out how to write a new wav file using the inverse fft.
+2.)
+We learned the usage of fast Fourier transform in audio engineering.
+3.)
+Road blocks: we couldn't find any fast ways to convert mp3 files to wav.
+So we needed to obtain a corpus of wav files somewhere.
+4.)
+Goals: find the datasets of wav files!
+Start training as soon as we can!
 January 17th